emanuellopes/boilerplate-wordpress/README.md

  - Webpack to build scss and javascript
  - Gulp to build final .zip file
  - The code is organized by components and pages
- - Uses the parent theme twenty fifteen
+ - Uses the parent theme twentynineteen
  - Reset some features of parent theme

 Some feature for this boilerplate just send a Pull request or a comment.